 Can I make chicken schnitzel ahead of time?

-Yes, you can prepare and bread the chicken ahead of time, then refrigerate until ready to fry.
+Yes you can bread the chicken earlier and keep it in the fridge until youre ready to fry.

 Is chicken schnitzel healthy?

-While it can be high in calories and fat, especially if fried, using lean chicken breast and opting for baking can make it a healthier option.
+It can be high in calories and fat if fried, but using lean breast and baking makes it healthier.

 What are some common sides to serve with chicken schnitzel?

-Popular sides include German potato salad, green salad, and various sauces like mushroom gravy or lemon butter sauce.
+Popular sides include German potato salad, green salad, and sauces like mushroom gravy or lemon butter.

 Can I bake rather than fry chicken schnitzel?